getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 ## Metric Alerts

 {% capture __alert_content -%}
-Metric Alerts are currently in beta.
-For more information about access to Metric Alerts, feel free to reach out at alerting-feedback@sentry.io.
+Metric Alerts are currently in beta and available for [Team and Business plans](https://sentry.io/pricing/).
+For more information about access to Metric Alerts, feel free to reach out at [alerting-feedback@sentry.io](mailto:alerting-feedback@sentry.io).
 {%- endcapture -%}
 {%- include components/alert.html
     title="Note"